Is it possible to have sensory problems due to cerebral palsy?

 - Sensorineural hearing loss is the most common type of hearing impairment.
 It’s the result of nerve pathway damage in the inner ear.

-Most hearing impairments can be improved through medications, hearing aids, surgery, or cochlear implants.
+Many hearing impairments can be improved through medications, hearing aids, surgery, or cochlear implants.

 Tactile impairments refer to problems with one’s sense of touch.

 It is essential for children to explore what’s around them in order to develop sensory coordination and to understand what is safe or not.
 Exploration through touch also plays a strong role in the development of motor skills.

 Proprioception refers to one’s sense of body positioning and spatial awareness.